Dhalwani-Designs/Dhalwani-Designs/README.md

 ## Dhalwani Designs

 Founded by Wilson Dhalwani, this organization was made to help engineer the future.
-This organization is used to represent Wilson in his work and research.
-This is a one-man engineering organization and used to give an official group name to many of his projects.
+This is a one-man engineering organization and used to represent Wilson in his many projects and research work.

 #### Contact Dhalwani Designs
 - Email: dhalwani.designs@gmail.com